BLUE HORIZON 1261

 Pockets narrowed his eye at her.
 "Why, Ms. Chase," he whispered, "are you suggesting that we steal it?"

 Samantha swallowed.
-The daughter of a successful, Planetary Alignment-wide corporate giant had never stolen anything in her life, not even as a child.
+The daughter of a successful, Planetary Alignment-wide corporate giant had never stolen anything in her life, not even a stick of sweets as a child.

 "Never!" she hissed.
 "After we've gotten the part and you've installed it, you can just tell him you found a small shop or a salvage yard that had one.
 I can fake a sales receipt for it."

 The raccoon opened both eyes and studied her for a moment.
-"I'll have no problem with the lock, if you can disable the alarm system."
+"I'll have no problem with the lock, if you can disable the alarm."

 Samantha smiled.
 "All I need is a few hours to work up an application for my slateboard," she replied.
 "I'm going shopping in a bit and can pick up what I need at a local electronics market for a good transmitter."